Azure-Samples/azure-sdk-for-net-storage-blob-upload-download/README.md

 # How to upload and download blobs from Azure Blob Storage with .NET

-## Azure SDK Versions
+## SDK Versions
-To use the previous Azure SDK version [azure-sdk-for-net-storage-blob-upload-download-v11], please add the following dependency:
-- [Microsoft.Azure.Storage.Blob]

-For the latest Azure SDK version [azure-sdk-for-net-storage-blob-upload-download-v12], please add the following dependency:
-- [Azure.Storage.Blobs]
+In this sample, you will find the following folders:
+* **azure-sdk-for-net-storage-blob-upload-download-v11** - references Storage Blob SDK v11
+* **azure-sdk-for-net-storage-blob-upload-download-v12** - references Storage Blob SDK v12

 ## Prerequisites